yWorks/yfiles-for-html-demos/demos/01-tutorial-getting-started/08-grouping/README.md

 [You can also run this demo online](https://live.yworks.com/demos/01-tutorial-getting-started/08-grouping/index.html).

-## Tutorial Demo 8
+Getting Started Tutorial - Step 8

+# Grouped Graphs

-### Enabling and using the grouping feature.
+Enabling and using the grouping feature.

-This step shows how to configure [support for grouped (or hierarchically organized) graphs](https://docs.yworks.com/yfileshtml/#/dguide/interaction-grouping).
+This step shows how to configure support for grouped (or hierarchically organized) graphs.
 Note that collapse/expand functionality is introduced later in this tutorial.

 [GraphEditorInputMode](https://docs.yworks.com/yfileshtml/#/api/GraphEditorInputMode) already provides the following default gestures for grouping/ungrouping: